-To assure full consideration, completed applications must be received by November 23, 2014.
+To assure full consideration, completed applications must be received by November 23, 2015.
 However, applications will be reviewed until the position is filled.

 Applicants should include a cover letter stating their qualifications and interests in teaching, a C.V., their transcripts, and teaching portfolio (including a statement of teaching philosophy, courses taught, teaching evaluations, etc.).
-Include contact information for three professional references, but do not forward reference letters at this time.
+Do NOT forward reference letters at this time.